ramonzx6/ramonzx6/README.md

 - 🧑🏻 I'm Ramon, a software developer based in Rio de Janeiro, Brazil

 - 📚 I'm a passionate software developer with a deep interest in software engineering principles and practices.
 I am always looking for new ways to improve my skills and knowledge.
-I also enjoy combining my academic interests with my personal interests, such as games and anime, to create innovative and engaging projects.

 - 📭 How to reach me: **ramonffdeoliveira@gmail.com** or message me in <a href="https://www.linkedin.com/in/ramonzx6/?locale=en_US">my LinkedIn</a>.